elldeeone/rnd-digest/README.md

 ## LLM (OpenRouter)

-The bot can optionally use an LLM for `/digest` summaries and `/ask` Q&A.
+The bot can optionally use an LLM for `/latest` (brief), `/digest` summaries, and `/ask` Q&A.
+For these commands, it immediately posts a short “Message received…” placeholder and edits it into the final response.

 Set in `.env`: